 Stodmarsh lies east of Canterbury and is a Special Protection Area (SPA), Ramsar site, Special area of Conservation (SAC), and a Site of Special Scientific Interest (SSSI) and parts are a National Nature Reserve (NNR).
 It is a site of national and international importance for a range of water dependent habitats and wildlife that relies upon them.

 During 2017/18, a review of the internationally designated lakes at Stodmarsh identified that some of the lakes there had raised nitrogen and phosphate levels, leading to eutrophication of the lakes which occurs when an excessive amount of nutrients within a water body are present, resulting in increased plant growth that reduces the oxygen content in the water.
 This process makes it difficult for aquatic insects, invertebrates or fish to survive, in turn removing a food source from the food cycle.

 In July 2020, Natural England (NE) issued to the council an Advice on this matter in light of the relevant European case law.
-This advice has been updated by Natural England in November 2020 and can be viewed, alongside a Non-Technical Summary and a Frequently Asked Questions document, below.
+This advice has been updated by Natural England in March 2022 and can be viewed, alongside a Summary Guide and the Natural England Budget Calculator, below.

 View Advice on Nutrient Neutrality for New Development in the Stour catchment in relation to Stodmarsh Designated Sites – For Local Planning Authorities (November 2020) [pdf] 1MB.

 View Non-Technical Summary on the Nutrient Neutrality Methodology Advice for Stodmarsh [pdf] 370KB